joe-crick/UpAndRunningWithCanJS/Setup.md

 # Setup <a name="setup"></a>

-The first thing we need to do is make sure we have everything we need to make our application.
+The first thing we'll do is make sure we have everything we need to make our application.
 If you haven't done so already, download [Node.js](http://nodejs.org/).
 Follow the instructions to install and configure Node for your machine.

 ##Folder Structure